Sukadev09/demo/README.md

 # demo
-this is a demo for git &amp; gitHub class
+this is a demo for git &amp; gitHub class.